PRSMendis/Permanconn_TH/README.md

 Steps I will do this in:

-1. Create a rudimentary frontend and backend and connect them
+1. Create a rudimentary frontend and backend and connect them (done)
-2. Make sure I can get all the products and display them
+2. Make sure I can get all the products and display them (done)
 3. Add auth
-4. Create add and edit endpoints, and tie them into the frontend
+4. Create add(POST) and edit(Put/Patch) endpoints, and tie them into the frontend

 Use dummy api's from https://dummyjson.com/docs/products for all actions